NoahNacho/Krunker-Chromebook/README.md

   Go into settings and in the left column: Linux (Beta)
   click: Turn on
 Once you have done that Open a terminal.

+If A terminal did not open, Hit the search key and Search "Terminal" to open a new one.

 Paste this line into the terminal and press enter:

 wget https://github.com/NoahNacho/Krunker-Chromebook/blob/main/Krunker-Install.sh